 Plus, this recipe is much healthier than store-bought chocolate syrups.
 So go ahead and give it a try!

-Below, you’ll find some more information about this homemade chocolate syrup, like the ingredients needed, how you can store it properly, and a complete recipe so that you can make it at home easily.
+Below, you’ll find more information about this homemade chocolate syrup, like the ingredients needed, how you can store it properly, and a complete recipe to make it at home easily.

 What is chocolate syrup?